SpudGunMan/bapi/data/VARA.md

 # To manually install Box/Wine on a Pi
+Box enables x86 binary to run on arm, wine enables windows to run in linux

 ## Pi4 or 5 tip for stability March2023
-wine-wow64 isnt helpfull for vara.exe a 32bit app
+wine64-wow64 isnt helpfull for vara.exe, a 32bit app

-RECOMEND: use a 32bit OS image to cheat
+RECOMEND: use a 32bit OS image to get up and running quickly with these tips.

 ## Pi5 only 16K pagesize incompatible with wine/box
 - https://github.com/raspberrypi/bookworm-feedback/issues/107